microsoft/codetour/README.md

 > Note: The `CodeTour` tree view only appears if the currently opened workspace has any tours and/or you're currently taking a tour.

+### Tour markers

+As you explore a codebase, you might encounter a "tour marker", which displays the CodeTour icon in the file gutter.
+This indicates that a line of code participates in a tour for the open workspace, which makes it easier to discover tours that might be relevant to what you're currently working on.
+When you see a marker, simply hover over the line and click the `Start Tour` link in the hover tooltip.
+This will start the tour that's associated with this line of code, at the specific step.

+If you want to disable tour markers, you can perform one of the following actions:

+- Run the `CodeTour: Hide Tour Markers` command
+- Click the "eye icon" in the title bar of the `CodeTour` tree view
+- Set the `codetour.showMarkers` configuration setting to `false`. _Note that the above two actions do this for you automatically._

 ## Navigating a tour

 Once you've started a tour, the comment UI will guide you, and includes navigation actions that allow you to perform the following: